Soulside Journey (1991)

 Under A Funeral Moon (1993)

-After releasing the classic A Blaze in the Northern Sky, Darkthrone began working
+After releasing the classic A Blaze in the Northern Sky, Darkthrone began

-there is a lot on this album that is neither Hellhammer nor Bathory, but rather pure Darkthrone.
+obvious, there is a lot on this album that is neither Hellhammer nor Bathory, but rather pure Darkthrone.

 This is raw and minimal, like nothing before.
-A Blaze In the Northern Sky was
+A Blaze In the Northern Sky

-like he has just risen from a grave.
+and he sounds like he has just risen from a grave.

-"Natassja In Eternal Sleep" is a fast paced song, with a mournful and repetitive tremolo
+"Natassja In Eternal Sleep" is a fast paced song, with a mournful and repetitive

-of a dead witch.
+the story of a dead witch.
 Musically, this is a perfect example of, what would become known as, the typical Darkthrone sound.

 "Summer of the Diabolical Holocaust" continues on at full speed, until midway through